 32) Garlic Herb Chicken

-If you approach mashed cauliflower like a punishment and actually induce discomfort, you’ll find it a lot easier to make it really comforting.
-Blend the cooked cauliflower with garlic, ghee (or olive oil), salt, and pepper.
-Come with pan-seared chicken garnished with herbs.
-The last time I made this, I felt guilty as I had under-seasoned the mash.
+If you see mashed cauliflower as a chore or even a source of pain, you can make it really pleasurable, and it’s actually quite easy.
+Simply blend the cooked cauliflower with garlic, ghee (or olive oil), salt, and pepper.
+Serve it with pan-seared chicken and herbs.
+The last time I did this, I felt bad because I had under-seasoned the mash.
 Salt is your friend here.

 33) Chicken Fajita Skillet

-For this dish, all you need to do is slice and stir.
-It gives the appearance of being really complicated but in reality, it isn’t.
+For this recipe, simply slice the ingredients and stir.
+While it may seem complicated, it is actually quite simple.
 Cook chicken strips with fajita spices, then sauté peppers and onions until soft and a little charred.
-You can serve it in bowls with avocado and salsa, or you can use lettuce cups to dip.
-If you’re pressed for time, buying pre-sliced peppers is not ethically wrong.
+You can serve the dip with avocado and salsa in bowls, or use lettuce cups for dipping.
+It is not unethical to buy pre-sliced peppers if you are short on time.

 34) Baked Chicken Drumsticks

-They are affordable and simple to use.
-It’s similar to having a picnic.
-After sprinkling paprika, garlic powder, salt, and pepper, bake the dish until you achieve a nice, crispy skin and fully cooked meat.
-Make a quick slaw using shredded cabbage, mayonnaise, vinegar, and salt.
-If you have kids (or picky adults), this one tends to go pretty fast.
+They are budget-friendly and very easy to prepare.
+They are like a picnic.
+After seasoning with paprika, garlic powder, salt, and pepper, you bake this until the skin is nice and crispy and the meat is cooked through.
+For a quick slaw, combine shredded cabbage, mayonnaise, vinegar and salt.
+If you have children (or fussy grown-ups), this one usually disappears very quickly.

 35) Steak And Sweet Potatoes

-That’s what makes survival cooking worthwhile sometimes.
-Mix sweet potatoes with olive oil, salt, pepper, and garlic powder.
-Defrost steak, then season with salt and pepper.
-Cook to desired level of doneness.
-To make a dip that will truly make the wedges disappear, combine mayonnaise, grated garlic, and some lemon juice.
-I like doing this on a Friday when my willpower is weak and I want something that feels a little like a treat.
+Survival cooking can have its upsides.
+An example is mixing sweet potatoes with some olive oil, salt, pepper, and garlic powder.
+Next is defrosting some steak, and seasoning it with salt and pepper before cooking it to your preferred level of doneness.
+To make a dip that will make the wedges completely disappear, mix together mayonnaise, some grated garlic, and a little lemon juice.
+I like to do this on a Friday when I don’t have strong willpower and want something that feels like a bit of a treat.